Master's Thesis Process

 This step must be completed at least two weeks (14 days) before the presentation.
 The announcement will be posted to the Woodruff School calendar.

-C. Both of the above forms must be handed in to the Office of Student Services.
+C. The committee chair will submit the forms to the Office of Student Services.

 You must be registered during the semester in which the final presentation occurs, unless an Enrollment Waiver (http://registrar.gatech.edu/docs/pdf/Enrollment_Waiver_form.pdf) is requested and approved.

 You are urged to have your thesis format checked before making the final copies for your committee.
 To make an appointment to have the format of your thesis checked, please call the Graduate Thesis Office (Savant Building, Room 318) at 404-894-3092, or e-mail firstname.lastname@example.org.

 There are deadlines for the initial format check that is one week before the final submission deadline.
 There is a recommended deadline, but initial format checks will not be done in the week leading up to the thesis deadline; only final submissions will be checked that week.
 The specific requirements for the format, publication, and distribution of the thesis are explained here: http://gradadmiss.gatech.edu/theses-dissertations